Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Introduction

-\textbf{Shape parameters and hyperparameter variation.} The scale-based \SPECTRALNORM can do well when the data are aggregated, but it does very poorly when the data are segmented by architecture type (in this case depth).
+\textbf{Shape parameters and hyperparameter variation.} The \SCALE based \SPECTRALNORM can do well when the data are aggregated, but it does very poorly when the data are segmented by architecture type (in this case depth).
 More generally, this metric is good at predicting test accuracy as large architectural changes, e.g., depth, are made.
-However, it may behave in a manner opposite to that suggested by bounding theorems, meaning in particular that it can be \emph{anti-correlated} with test accuracies, when varying model hyperparemeters such as batch size, dropout, weight decay, etc. This confirms unexplained observations made in a different setting~\cite{JNBx19_fantastic_TR}.
+However, it may behave in a manner opposite to that suggested by bounding theorems, meaning in particular that it can be \emph{anti-correlated} with test accuracies, when varying the regularization hyperparemeters This confirms unexplained observations made in a different setting~\cite{JNBx19_fantastic_TR}.

-The shape-based \ALPHA from HT-SR theory is predictive of test accuracy, on a new/different dataset, as hyperparameters vary, when large-scale architectural changes are held fixed.
-(Previously, this was only known for varying batch size~\cite{MM18_TR,MM19_HTSR_ICML}.)
-These results are the first to demonstrate that \ALPHA---a shape metric---correlates well with test accuracy as many hyperparameters $\theta$ are varied.
-(Previous work focused on metrics that combine shape and scale information---\ALPHAHAT or \ALPHASHATTENNORM below---to make predictions about models, where both hyperparameters and architectures varied.)
+The \SHAPE based \ALPHA from HT-SR theory is predictive of test accuracy, on a new/different dataset, as hyperparameters vary, when large-scale architectural changes are held fixed.
+Our results are the first to demonstrate that \ALPHA---a \SHAPE metric---is predictive of test accuracy, as model hyperparameters $\theta$ are varied independently.

+Moreover, the \ALPHA metric performs better for higher quality models; this is evident comparing results for the \TASKTWO 2xx versus 6xx models.
+For models with better test accuracies, the \ALPHA metric predicts them better.
+This is seen visually in Figure~\ref{fig:simpsonsPlots2}, and also in Table~\ref{table:quality_table_1}, which compares both linear and rank correlation metrics.

-\textbf{Extracting scale and shape metrics from pre-trained NN models.} While computing norm-based scale metrics is straightforward, computing HT-based shape metrics is much more subtle.
-From HT-SR theory~\cite{MM18_TR}, we want to fit the top part of the empirical spectral density of layer weight matrices to a truncated power law (TPL) distribution, as in Eqn.~(\ref{eqn:tpl_eqn}).
+\textbf{Extracting scale and shape metrics from pre-trained DNN models.} While computing norm-based \SCALE metrics is straightforward, computing HT-based \SHAPE metrics is much more subtle.
+From HT-SR theory~\cite{MM18_TR_JMLRversion}, we want to fit the top part of the ESD of layer weight matrices to a PL distribution, as in Eqn.~(\ref{eqn:tpl_eqn}).
 This can be accomplished with the \texttt{WeightWatcher} tool)~\cite{weightwatcher_package}, as we describe below.
-Since the parameters $x_{max}$ (the largest eigenvalue) and $\alpha$ (the PL exponent) in Eqn.~(\ref{eqn:tpl_eqn}) (below) have a natural interpretation in terms of the scale and shape of the TPL distribution, we will interpret the corresponding \SPECTRALNORM and \ALPHA as empirically-determined (implicit) scale and shape parameters for pre-trained NN models.
+Since the parameters $x_{max}$ (the largest eigenvalue) and $\alpha$ (the PL exponent) in Eqn.~(\ref{eqn:tpl_eqn}) (below) have a natural interpretation in terms of the scale and shape of the PL distribution, we will interpret the corresponding \SPECTRALNORM and \ALPHA as empirically-determined (implicit) \SCALE and \SHAPE parameters for pre-trained DNN models.